-SOLID OPERATING MARGINS, ALBEIT CHALLENGED BY WEAK GROWTH PERFORMANCE OF NATIONAL ECONOMY
+STILL GOOD OPERATING MARGINS ALBEIT CHALLENGED BY WEAK GROWTH PERFORMANCE OF NATIONAL ECONOMY AND RECENT CHANGES IN INCOME TAX LAW

 Zagreb's operating performance has not been immune to Croatia's long economic recession.
-The city's gross operating balance (GOB) dropped to a still solid 13% of operating revenues in 2014 from the average of 17% in 2009-2013.
-Last year, the city's operating revenue declined 7% mainly due to a slump in proceeds of the shared personal income tax.
-The City of Zagreb responded by implementing some cost-cutting measures throughout 2014, which slowed growth in operating expenditure to 4%, which is the lowest annual growth rate over the past three years.
+The city's gross operating balance (GOB) dropped to 13% of operating revenues in 2014 from the average of 17% in 2009-2013.
+In 2015, further fall in contributions from the income tax, which largely reflected changes in the Law on Income Tax from November 2014, caused the GOB to decline below 10% of operating revenue for the first time over the last ten years.

-In 2015, the overall framework is expected to remain challenging given the modest growth prospects of the national economy.
-Moreover, the expected fall in contributions from the income tax, which largely reflect the changes in the Law on Income Tax from November 2014, will add pressure to the city's operating margins.
-Following the legislative changes, the city's share of the income tax will substantially decrease to HRK4.31 billion in 2015 from HRK4.75 billion a year before.
-Such a decline poses a credit risk to Zagreb because contributions from the income tax are the city's key revenue source.
-In 2014, Zagreb derived 72% of its operating revenues from the proceeds of income taxes.
-The city's second largest source of income is own-source revenue, including local taxes, fees and charges, accounting for 24% of its operating revenue at year-end 2014.
+The city's austerity measures applied throughout 2014 and particularly in 2015, which stopped growth in operating expenditure, were not sufficient to mitigate the two-year consecutive 10% decline in contributions from the income tax.
+Such a decline poses a credit risk to Zagreb because contributions from this tax are the city's key revenue source.
+In 2015, Zagreb derived 70% of its operating revenues from the proceeds of income taxes.
+The city's second largest source of income is own-source revenue, including local taxes, fees and charges, accounting for 26% of its operating revenue at year-end 2015.